 Classic Nicoise Salad or Salade Niçoise is originally from the south of France.
-This bright and delicious salad is made with fresh Micro Rainbow Mix microgreens, potatoes, green beans, cherry tomatoes, olives, hard-boiled eggs and tuna, with a Mediterranean vinaigrette drizzled over the top made with Apple Brandy Mustard for a hint of sweet and spiciness.
+This bright and delicious salad is made with fresh Micro Rainbow Mix microgreens, potatoes, green beans, cherry tomatoes, Kalamata olives, hard-boiled eggs and tuna, with a wonderfully bold vinaigrette drizzled over the top made with Dijon mustard.

 It wasn’t until recently that I tried a Classic Nicoise Salad, and I have had this recipe printed and waiting for the right moment.
-Well, the moment finally arrived when I received some free goodies this past summer from my friends at Fresh Bright Microgreens (this post is not sponsored).
-I also had an open half-empty jar of Apple Brandy Mustard, and I knew it would be great in a champagne mustard vinaigrette on top of this salad.
+Well, the moment finally arrived when I received some free goodies this past summer from my friends at Fresh Bright Microgreens.
+By the way, this post is not sponsored by them.
+I also had an open half-empty jar of Edmond Fallot Traditional Dijon Mustard, which you can buy in our online store, and I knew it would be great in a champagne mustard vinaigrette on top of this salad.
 Yes I know, I’m behind in posting recipes.
 I have a bunch of created recipes with already taken photographs, just sitting here waiting for me to write about.
 Writing the post for you is my biggest issue because I’m not a natural writer.
 Sometimes it could take me almost a week to finish a post.
 I’m getting better, and some recipes inspire me so much that I have done a post in three hours... but that is a rare occasion.

 Now let me tell you, this Classic Nicoise Salad is beautiful, colorful and very tasty.
 This French inspired salad has different textures starting with the crisp green beans, and then following up with the buttery potatoes and the creamy avocado.
-More texture and flavors delight your mouth with the micro rainbow mix from Fresh Bright Microgreens, Nicoise olives or black olives, green onions, and a mix of beautiful cherry tomatoes.
+More texture and flavors delight your mouth with the micro rainbow mix from Fresh Bright Microgreens, green onions, and a mix of beautiful cherry tomatoes.
+You must also have some olives.
+You can use Nicoise olives or black olives, but I use Kalamata Olives from Greece which you can get from Hellenic Farms.
 Two more of my favorite ingredients are the high-quality tuna in olive oil, and hard-boiled eggs.
 But, this salad is not complete without a good salad dressing, and the vinaigrette that I made for this salad is everything that you want to have on this salad.
 I cannot emphasize more to use high-quality ingredients, because this can turn any simple dish into an extraordinary meal.

 How to make Classic Nicoise Salad

 What makes this traditional French salad from Nice, France special is the selection of fresh produce.
-The traditional ingredients are Niçoise olives, potatoes, green beans, eggs, oil-packed tuna, mixed greens and anchovy fillets.
+The traditional ingredients are Niçoise olives (or Kalamata olives that I use), potatoes, green beans, eggs, oil-packed tuna, mixed greens and anchovy fillets.
 But you can leave out some of the ingredients to your taste, like the anchovy fillets which I left out.
 Then you can add in others flavors not traditionally found in a nicoise salad like avocado, green onions or cucumbers.
 I stick with what I love in my salad recipes.
 For the potatoes, I use fingerling potatoes because they are buttery in flavor, quick to cook, and they look so pretty.

 First, you need to cook the eggs, potatoes, and green beans.
 In the recipe card below is the step-by-step instructions on how to cook those ingredients.
 After they are cooked, arrange the ingredients along the outer edges of the bowl starting with the micro rainbow mix, then the potatoes, the eggs, green beans, tomatoes, and tuna.
 Then in the center, half of a sliced avocado (yes avocado tends to be the star of any of my salads,) and sprinkle on some green onions.
 Pour the dressing over the salad.

-Champagne Apple Brandy Mustard Vinaigrette on a Classic Nicoise Salad
+Champagne Dijon Mustard Vinaigrette on a Classic Nicoise Salad

-I start with the traditional ingredients for the vinaigrette for this French Classic Nicoise Salad with some changes like instead of using Dijon mustard, I use my favorite mustard – Apple Brandy Mustard by Victoria Amory, and champagne vinegar instead of white wine vinegar.
+I start with the traditional ingredients for the vinaigrette for this French Classic Nicoise Salad with some changes like using Traditional Dijon Mustard, and champagne vinegar instead of white wine vinegar.
 I also added a hint of onion flavor with some finely chopped shallot, and I prefer to use garlic in a mashed form.
 And of course, I highly recommend using a premium extra virgin olive oil (I use Lia EVOO).
 I usually combine all those ingredients in a mason jar with a lid for easy emulsifying and storage.

 Can a Classic Nicoise Salad be made ahead of time and stored?